This post may contain affiliate links. Please read our disclosure policy.

 Author: Serene

-Charro Beans.
-A Tex Mex favorite, these pinto beans are tender and simmered in a flavorful bean broth seasoned with onion, garlic and bacon.
+Charro beans are a Tex Mex favorite.
+These pinto beans are tender and simmered in a flavorful bean broth seasoned with onion, garlic and bacon.
 Jalapeño adds just a touch of heat.
 These charro Beans are the perfect side dish for any meal!

-Overhead view of charro beans topped with crisp bacon and diced onion.
+Pot of charro beans topped with cilantro and crispy bacon.

 Ingredients